metamn/react/content/blog/on-design-systems-2/index.md

 With a systematic approach to the design process, design systems produce consistent and scalable user interfaces.

-Companies with resources lead the adoption process.
+Companies with resources lead the adoption.
 They do it by augmenting old tools and processes with extensive mind power.

 Smaller companies with less resources must innovate to keep up.